stashed/docs/docs/guides/auto-backup/managed-backup/index.md

     keepLast: 5
     prune: true
 ```

-0
-Note that if we keep the `spec.repoNamespace` field empty, the repository will be created in the workload's namespace by default.
+Note that, the value `demo` in the `spec.repoNamespace` indicates that the Repository will be created in demo namespace.If you keep this field empty, the Repository will be created in the target workload's namespace by default.

 Let's create the `BackupBlueprint` that we have shown above,